Pinnacle Studio

 In the second half of 2007, Pinnacle introduced VideoSpin, a shareware version of Studio with fewer features; it was discontinued in March 2009.

 Versions

-Since version 9, Studio has been sold in several editions: Studio, Studio Plus and Studio Ultimate, all of which are commercial software.
+Since version 9, Studio has been sold in several editions: Studio, Studio Plus and Studio Ultimate (starting in version 11), all of which are commercial software.
 There is some additional functionality in the Plus and Ultimate editions, notably a second video track.
 This allowed Overlay, A-B Edits, Chroma Key, and Picture-in-Picture.

 Pinnacle Studio 24 was released on August 11, 2020.
 This version included Unlimited tracks plus 4K video support, Multi-camera Editing, Enhanced Motion Tracking, Enhanced Video masking, and many advanced technical features.
 No support for HEVC (H.265) on AMD hardware.

 iOS

 In addition to the desktop versions of Pinnacle Studio,two versions of Pinnacle Studio also exists for iPad and iPhone - Pinnacle Studio for iOS and Pinnacle Studio Pro for iOS.
 Last one has additional features, for example, trim frame by frame using the Dual Viewer Precision Trimmer, export to cloud services (such as Dropbox, Google Drive and OneDrive).

 Last version of Pinnacle Studio for iOS (5.6.1) requires iOS 9.3 or later, iPad 2 or higher, iPhone 4s or higher, iPod Touch Series 5 or higher.